 Island Mode Operation Captive Power Plant

-Gas engines are well suited to acting in island mode operation as a captive power plant.
+Gas engines are well suited to acting in island mode operation as a captive power plant helping to support a facility’s resilience, either on their own, or as part of a wider microgrid.
 Island mode operation relates to those power plants that operate in isolation from the national or local electricity distribution network.

 Island mode operation can take two key forms: